Immiscible two-phase flow in porous media: Effective rheology in the continuum limit

-We show in figure \ref{fig4} $p_t$ as a function of $L$ for different values of the saturation $S_n$.
-We observe a slow increase of $\alpha$ with $S_n$ up to around $S_n\approx 0.45$ where after it sharply rises.
-The variation $\alpha$ with $S_n$ is shown in the inset of figure \ref{fig4}.
+The dependence of $p_t$ on saturation $L$ for various saturation $S_w$ is shown in figure \ref{fig4}.
+We observe $\alpha$ to remain constant at a low value for $S_w>0.55$.
+In the region $0<S_w<0.55$, $\alpha$ increases quickly with decreasing saturation.
+The variation $\alpha$ with $S_w$ is shown in the inset of figure \ref{fig4}.
 In all cases, $\alpha$ is positive so that $p_t\to 0$ as $L\to\infty$.

-These results show that the capillary fiber bundle model which predict $\alpha=1/2$, does not capture the full mechanisms behind the scaling we observe.
+These results show that the capillary fiber bundle model which predicts $\alpha=1/2$ does not capture the full mechanisms behind the scaling we observe.
 We will return to this in the concluding section.